 Celebrating el Señor de la Conquista

-A few years ago, when I first saw Azteca dances all with intense drumming in the Jardin, or main square bordered by the Parroquia, a Parrish church in San Miguel de Allende, Mexico, I was back in the Southwest.
-Looming above the twisting, twirling and leaping was the emblematic Parroquia.
-The bright and elaborate costumes consisting of headdresses with feathers of every color of the rainbow, the beaded gowns, and and gourd-like rattles adorning legs and ankles, also took me back to another, Pre-Columbian era.
-Here, the indigenous Otomi and Chichimeca cultures seemed alive and well in all their glory and fanfare.
+Upon first seeing the Azteca dancers all with elaborate feather headdresses and intense drumming in the plaza or Jardin, I felt transported to the Southwest.
+Looming above the twisting, twirling and leaping was the emblematic Parroquia, a Parish church and “emblem” of San Miguel.
+The bright and elaborate costumes with feathers of every color of the rainbow, the beaded gowns, and gourd-like rattles adorning legs and ankles, harken from a Pre-Columbian era.
+Here, the indigenous Otomi and Chichimeca cultures seemed alive and well in all their glory.
+But why is it called “El Dia del Senor de la Conquista” or the “Day of the Lord of the Conquest"?
+A baffling question.
+Can one imagine the Navaho having a celebration in honor of the US Cavalry?

-Fascinating from an anthropological perspective is how such celebratory rituals remain so deeply interwoven with the Catholic religion.
-A paradox.
-The Chichimeca had resisted fiercely.
-And while they were subjected by Franciscan and later Dominicans monks, like many other of the indigenous cultures in Mexico they retained much of their pre-Hispanic and pagan identity.
-In addition, unlike their neighbors to the North, New Spain was more adept at integrating these two worlds.
+Fascinating from an anthropological perspective is how such ancient, celebratory rituals could remain so deeply interwoven with the Catholic religion.
+After all, the Chichimeca had resisted the Spanish and of course, Catholicism, fiercely.
+And while they were subjected by Franciscan and later Dominicans monks, like many other indigenous cultures in Mexico, they retained much of their pre-Hispanic identity.
+Unlike their neighbors to the North, New Spain appeared to be more adept at integrating these two worlds.
 Think of the Lady of Guadelupe once referred to as Tonantzin, the Mother Goddess before the conquest.
-In her new incarnation she is still featured more prominently in churches than a cross of Jesus.
+In her new incarnation, she is often featured more prominently in churches than any cross of Jesus.

 For those interested in learning more about this fascinating festival, check out: http://www.mexconnect.com/articles/4225-our-lord-of-the-conquest-festival-in-san-miguel-de-allende